uktrade/mobius3/README.md

 - other processes may not respect advisary locking;
 - the filesystem may not support mandatory locking;
 - we don't want to prevent other processes from progressing due to locking the file on upload: this would partially remove the benefits of the asynchronous nature of the syncing.

+### Concurrency: keeping HTTP requests for the same file ordered

+Multiple concurrent requests to S3 are also supported.
+However, this presents the possibility of additional race conditions: requests started in a given order may not be received by S3 in that order.
+This means that newer versions of files can be overwritten by older.
+To prevent this, a FIFO lock is used around each file during any request to S3 that concerns it.

 ## Running tests